 Identify all pieces, the kit should contain:

 1 lower bridge(oval-ish)

 1 upper bridge(circle)

 2 6″ long tail reinforcing strips.

-1 9mm vertical stabilizer core
+1 or 2 9mm vertical stabilizer cores

-2 6mm warp engine doublers
+2 or 4 6mm warp engine doublers

 2 control horns/Pushrods

 2 Body Tubes

 2 2.75″ long angle cut strips to reinforce the motor tube